Building a Partition Wall in Garage in 9 Simple, Easy Steps!

 Apply one or two coats of the primer to ensure good coverage.
 Use a brush for the edges and a roller or spray for the main area.

-Once the primer is dry, you can apply the first coat of a water based acrylic paint such as Rust-Oleum Painters Touch Ultra Cover.
+Once the primer is dry, you can apply the first coat of water-based acrylic paint such as Rust-Oleum Painters Touch Ultra Cover.
 You may like to add a bit of water for better flow, but only for the first coat.

 Rust-Oleum Painters Touch Ultra Cover